Preview: Las Vegas Raiders at New York Giants, November 7, 2021

 NEW YORK GIANTS ON OFFENSE:

 I think a lot of readers think I’m a Daniel Jones apologist.
 Perhaps.
 I would argue that it is foolish to ignore the significant handicaps that he has had to endure.
 Since he has been drafted, for one reason or another, the team has been unable to surround him with competent blockers, receivers, and runners.
 Lack of talent and injuries have all been issues.
 In my view, in the simplest terms, I thought Jones had a remarkable rookie season (except for the fumbling), took a step back his sophomore season, and has been better this season.
 I could go on with specifics, but Daniel Jones threads have become a boor on BBI.
 In a nutshell, unfortunately, I still don’t think we know what we truly have in Jones.
 I see people who say he doesn’t have “it.”
 Well, I saw “it” in the remarkable comeback victory against the Saints.
 I also thought he pretty much carried an undermanned offense on his back against the Panthers.
 He had one terrible bad turnover game against the Rams.
 He’s thrown two interceptions in the other seven games.
 He’s only lost one fumble this year.
 On the flip side, the issue remains that New York simply is not scoring enough points.
 How much of that is on Jones and how much of that is on the players who are missing at running back, wide receiver, and the offensive line is a matter open to debate.
 I would love to see Jones play with Barkley, Golladay, Shepard, Toney, and a decent offensive line for just 3-4 games in row.
-But so far, the football gods won’t allow it.
+Thus far, the football gods haven’t seen fit to allow that to happen.

 As for the offensive line, Andrew Thomas remains on Injured Reserve.
 What might have been with him fully healthy and a healthy Nick Gates is something else that preys on my mind.
 The good news is that the starting reps that Matt Peart is receiving – both good and bad – will benefit him down the road.
 I’d like to see Ben Bredeson get back into the line-up.
 I’m surprised he hasn’t but maybe his hand isn’t fully recovered.